Katherine Mayfair: Five-year jump

-Bree and Katherine open up their catering company and Katherine is the head chef.
-Katherine is jealous that Bree is taking credit for some stuff that is not hers.
+Bree and Katherine open up a catering company, where Katherine is the head chef. briefly moves in with Bree, a recovering alcoholic who relapses when her husband, Orson Hodge (Kyle MacLachlan), leaves for jail.
+Katherine's rivalry with Bree continues despite their shared business.

 Season 5

-During the five years between seasons four and five, Katherine remains on Wisteria Lane.
-Katherine briefly moves in with Bree, a recovering alcoholic who relapses when her husband, Orson Hodge (Kyle MacLachlan), leaves for jail.
-Katherine's rivalry with Bree continues despite their shared business.
 Katherine is unhappy when she realizes that Bree has used her recipes in her cookbook and leaves her to run the business while she publicizes it.
 Her resentment deepens when Bree hires Orson as an employee.
-Yearning for romance, Katherine secretly begins dating Mike Delfino (James Denton), Susan's ex-husband.
-Eventually, Susan finds out about the relationship and feels betrayed.
-She eventually gives them her blessing but is uncomfortable with their relationship.
+Meanwhile, Katherine secretly begins dating Mike Delfino (James Denton), Susan's ex-husband.
+When Susan finds out about the relationship, she feels betrayed but eventually gives them her blessing.

-Katherine begins spending more time with Susan and Mike's son, M.J.
-(Mason Vale Cotton) and move in together.
+Katherine moves in with Mike, and Susan and Mike's son, M.J.
+(Mason Vale Cotton).
 Susan tells Mike and Katherine that she's marrying Jackson but is horrified to learn that Mike will no longer have to pay her alimony.
-Katherine deceives Susan by letting her think Mike will pay alimony regardless.
-When Susan wants to thank Mike herself, Katherine admits to not telling him that Susan's engagement to Jackson isn't real, afraid that he would leave her for Susan.
-The couple elope to Las Vegas, but Mike leaves Katherine at the airport when he learns that their neighbor, Dave Williams (Neal McDonough), plans to kill M.J. in revenge for the deaths of his wife Lila and daughter Paige in a car accident.
-M.J. escapes unharmed and Mike and Susan share a passionate kiss following the ordeal.
+Katherine deceives Susan by letting her think Mike will pay alimony regardless but doesn't tell him the marriage is a green card marriage, afraid that Mike would leave her for Susan.
+When Susan wants to thank Mike herself, Katherine admits to the lie.
+Katherine and Mike elope to Las Vegas, but Mike leaves Katherine at the airport when he learns that their neighbor, Dave Williams (Neal McDonough), plans to kill M.J. in revenge.

 Season 6

 In the sixth season premiere, Mike breaks up with Katherine and decides to re-marry Susan.
 Katherine does not take this very well.
-When Susan's wedding dress is delivered to Katherine's house, due to Susan being out at the time, Katherine deliberately wears it while cooking to annoy her.
-She also demands that Susan publicly apologize to her for taking Mike away.
-Susan initially refuses and locks her in a closet, Katherine then breaks free and crashes the wedding.
-Susan then apologizes, but Katherine's feelings remain bitter.
-When Julie is attacked and rendered comatose, Katherine visits Mike while Susan is away at the hospital, gives him a kiss and tells him she'll be there for him.
+Katherine eventually crashes the wedding and demands Susan publicly apologize, but Katherine's remains bitter.
+When Julie is attacked, Katherine visits Mike while Susan is away at the hospital and kisses him.
 Katherine then tells Orson that Mike made a pass at her, hoping this will get back to Susan.
-Bree becomes concerned when she sees Katherine spying through Susan and Mike's windows one night.
+Bree becomes concerned when she sees Katherine spying through Susan and Mike's windows.
 After Katherine throws a fit over Bree using one of her cake designs at a wedding they are catering, Bree fires her and advises her to seek professional help.
 Furious, Katherine keys Bree's car.